simplicitesoftware/module-salesforce/README.md

 There is one system parameter to configure:

-- The `SF_CREDENTIALS` in which you must set your SalesForce credentials
+- The `SALESFORCE_CREDENTIALS` in which you must set your SalesForce credentials

 > **Note**: it is possible to ovveride these default parameters per user using corresponding user parameters.